Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 3. Worker must know the basics on how to diagnose, but need not be a professional health care worker.
 Worker doesn’t have to be a degree holder.
 In any case, worker may consult parents now to get the child patient a check-up with the nearest physician or specialist for recommendation for treatment.
 Get estimate of cost of treatment from doctor/hospital and the length/duration of treatment (e.g. weeks, months or years) including possible surgery, rehab and therapy.
 Put everything on record with a pocket notebook.
 Worker now develops relationship with hospital personnel as well, but must not get sidetracked though hospital personnel is part of the bigger picture.
 Hospital personnel also need Jesus.

 5. This time, worker makes his/her own cost list including the doctor’s estimate; the worker includes his/her own expenses, i.e. transportation, communications, food & snacks of patients while on check-up and treatment, medicine, paper works, etc. Worker uses the ISF (individual survey form) here.
 For thorough evaluation, it is important that workers must include the estimated cost of expenses in the ISF.
-(At first, it is important that worker never mention anything about aid yet.
-Do not show ISF or any SLF forms to avoid later frustrations and disappointments).
+(At first, it is important that worker never mention anything about monetary aid yet.
+Do not show ISF or any forms to avoid later frustrations and disappointments).
+This is one of the most sensitive and important part of the program--where the worker conducts with integrity in relating with the children and the parents and eventually with the neighbors.
+DO NOT EVER make a promise to the family.
+This is why worker needs to use pocket notebooks only while relating withe the child and parents.

-6. After evaluation and approval, SitD head office or the field mediator may ask worker to send the hard copy ISF with estimated cost directly to SLF’s postal address.
-Wait until SLF finally approves and then sends the check (under the name of the child).
-Meanwhile, worker continues to see the child/youngster and to spend time with the family.
+6. After evaluation and approval, SG head office or the field mediator may ask worker to send the hard copy ISF with estimated cost directly to SG’s email or postal address.
+Wait until our donor finally approves and then sends the cheque (under the name of the child).
+Meanwhile, worker continues to see the child/youngster and spends time with the family.
 Continued prayer is needed here.

-In case, child is placed in an orphanage or institution, procedures must be done in cooperation with nurses or staff of the institution.
-The staff or nurses act as guardians in the absence of the parents.
+In case child is placed in an orphanage or institution, procedures must be done in cooperation with nurses or staff of the institution.
+The staff nurse or social worker acts as guardian in the absence of the parents.

-7. Once approved and check arrives, deposit check right away in your organization (NGO) bank account, depending on how accounting works in your country or area/ location of work.
-In some cases, when the check arrives, worker can already send the child to a hospital for follow-up check up or treatment if NGO has revolving funds to use for this purpose.
+7. Once approved and cheque arrives, deposit cheque right away in your organization (NGO) bank account, depending on how accounting works in your country or area/location of work.
+In some cases, when the cheque arrives, worker can already send the child to a hospital for follow-up check up or treatment if NGO has revolving funds to use for this purpose.
 Reimbursement procedure follows.

 8. Worker always keep track of expenses from the smallest to the doctor’s fees.
 Always get receipts.
 If receipt is not available, make a small piece of paper note individually (preferably signed by the vendor).
 Mediator needs to sign every piece of paper as a receipt.
-SLF would like to know where the money goes and they will visit your area one day and audit all expenses.
-You may also make a financial report, if possible, and send to SLF on schedule via the post office or by fax.
+Our donors would like to know where the money goes and they will visit your area one day and audit all expenses.
+You may also make a financial report, if possible, and send to us on schedule via the post office, email or by fax.

-9. In case there are unexpected additional expenses like doctor’s request for more medicine and budget runs out, contact SLF immediately and they may consider sending additional budget.
+9. In case there are unexpected additional expenses like doctor’s request for more medicine and budget runs out, we contact donors immediately and they may consider sending additional budget.
 All these extra works must be supervised by the field mediator.
-Or, inform us at Streams in the Desert as soon as possible, or send an e-mail: STREAMS7@juno.com or Benjo_Lee@juno.com or go to the SitD website to keep updated with the procedures.
+Or, inform us at Streams Global as soon as possible, or send an e-mail: streamsglobal@gmail.com or go to the SG website (www.streams.mysite.com) to keep updated with the procedures.

-11. Mediator must have co-workers from the start to help in the ministry to relieve in case of regular breaks, rest, vacation or furlough.
+11. Mediator must have co-workers from the start to help in the ministry to relieve in case of regular breaks, rest, vacation, furlough or sickness.
 Co-workers can be coming from the child’s relatives, neighborhood, community or management & staff of an institution .

 12. The financial aid may cover child’s schooling and parent’s small-scale livelihood to sustain child while on therapy and recovery.
 This is especially if parents are not earning any income, and are very poor.
 Worker must mention in the application form the economic situation of the family.
-Additional funding for this purposes must be requested by the mediator through communications (e-mail) and relayed to SLF correspondent.
+Additional funding for this purposes must be requested by the mediator through communications (e-mail) and relayed to us or through our correspondent.

-15. In case handicap or disability is not treatable, or that doctors had already diagnosed that there is no cure for such a case, SLF may still assist in supplying wheelchair, braces, crutches, prosthesis and other gadgets that will help the child in daily undertakings and adjust to community life, i.e. like going to school, walking outside the house or spending time with neighbors and the community.
-In this case, inform us at SitD immediately or SLF so we can do what is necessary for the child.
+15. In case handicap or disability is not treatable, or that doctors had already diagnosed that there is no cure for such a case, our donor may still assist in supplying wheelchair, braces, crutches, prosthesis and other gadgets that will help the child in daily undertakings and adjust to community life, i.e. like going to school, walking outside the house or spending time with neighbors and the community.
+In this case, inform us at SG immediately so we can do what is necessary for the child.
 In most cases, the ISF survey form will serve the preliminary evaluation and, of course, speed up the process of assistance for the handicapped child.

 16. Remember that communication is very important in helping the handicapped children achieve his/her potential.
 Contact us immediately if you have more questions or needs.
-Another reminder to mediators/workers: the acronym CbR is coined and used by Streams in the Desert referring to the assistance for disabled children.
-SLF does not know or recognize this term as a proper name of the assistance.
-Although it’s a generic term, please avoid using the term CbR when you communicate with SLF directly.
+Another reminder to mediators/workers: the acronym CbR is coined and used by Streams Global referring to the assistance for disabled children.
+Our donor may not know or recognize this term as a proper name of the assistance.
+Although it’s a generic term, please avoid using the term CbR when you communicate with our donors directly.
 Always spell it out as community-based relief or community-based rehabilitation.

-17. At the start of a case/project, SLF prefers postal (snail) mail especially in sending PIF (Personal Intake Forms) for mediators and Application forms (for the child), but fax will do in case of emergency.
+17. At the start of a case/project, our donors prefer postal (snail) mail especially in sending PIF (Personal Intake Forms) for mediators and Application forms (for the child), but fax will do in case of emergency.
 The Applications Form is the hard copy of the ISF.
 Then all the follow-ups can be done via e-mail.

-18. Worker also needs to maintain communication with designated correspondent from SLF, once a month or depending on the need of the child.
+18. Worker also needs to maintain communication with designated correspondent from our donor, once a month or depending on the need of the child.
 E-mail is great!

 19. Important Paper Works (hard copies):